cj1128/sublime-buildx/README.md

 ## Features

-- Show build output in a normal view instead of default bottom panel
+- Show build output in a normal view instead of the default bottom panel
 - Automatically focus build output view if you have >=2 columns
 - Support ANSI colors
 - Support `Build Results->Next Result` and `Build Results->Previous Result`

-- Toggle syntax

 ## Install